taocao/second-brain-ai-assistant-course/README.md

 As an open-source course, we may not be able to fix all the bugs that arise.

 If you find any bugs and know how to fix them, support future readers by contributing to this course with your bug fix.

+You can always contribute by:
+- Forking the repository
+- Fixing the bug
+- Creating a pull request

 We will deeply appreciate your support for the AI community and future readers 🤗